 In January 2018, Mr. Fries was awarded the New York State Bar Association Real Property Law Section’s Professionalism Award, its most significant honor, which recognizes lawyers who evidence the highest attributes of legal ability, achievement, civility and professionalism in the practice of law.

-Mr. Fries has been recognized by Chambers USA in Band 1 each year from 2009 through 2018 in New York and in Band 1 nationally in 2013 (the year such rankings began) through 2017 (and in Band 2 in 2018) and named by Best Lawyers as its Real Estate Litigation Lawyer of the Year in New York City for 2019.
+Mr. Fries has been recognized by Chambers USA in Band 1 each year from 2009 through 2020 in New York and in Band 1 nationally in 2013 (the year such rankings began) through 2017 (and in Band 2 in 2018 through 2020) and named by Best Lawyers as its Real Estate Litigation Lawyer of the Year in New York City for 2019.
 He is recommended in The Legal 500 United States for Real Estate, The International Who’s Who of Real Estate Lawyers, The Guide to the World’s Leading Lawyers and The Best Lawyers in America which also named Richard as its Litigation - Real Estate “Lawyer of the Year” in New York City in 2013.
 In 2016, Mr. Fries was named to the inaugural edition of Who’s Who Legal: Thought Leaders 2017 as one of their top 10 best performing real estate lawyers worldwide.
 In 2015, for the second consecutive year, Who’s Who Legal acknowledged Richard as one of the ten “Most Highly Regarded” real estate lawyers in North America.
 He is a fellow of the American College of Real Estate Attorneys and the American College of Mortgage Attorneys.

 Richard is a member of the Executive Committee of the Real Property Law Section of the New York State Bar Association.
 He is co-chair of the Section’s Real Estate Finance Sub-Committee; he has co-chaired the Workouts and Bankruptcy Committee, the Legislation Committee and the Membership Committee.
 Richard has lectured on a variety of important and timely topics for Practising Law Institute, the New York State Bar Association, the Mortgage Bankers Association and industry group programs on real estate finance, real estate workouts and remedies.